TheeMattOliver/users-roles-table/client/README.md

 - [x] Add support for renaming a role in the "Roles" tab ✔️
 - [x] [Bonus] Add pagination to the user table ✔️

-  **Note**: Struggled with this quite a bit --> https://github.com/radix-ui/themes/issues/155
+  **Note**: Struggled with this --> https://github.com/radix-ui/themes/issues/155

 ## Next steps

-With more time I would have
+With more time I would like to

-- better keyboard navigability/focus management
+- improve keyboard navigability/focus management between dialog and dropdown
-- implemented the "Add User/Role" feature
+- implement the "Add User/Role" feature
-- implemented "Edit User" feature
+- implement "Edit User" feature
-- better error handling for server errors
+- craft better error handling for server errors
-- better "interstitial" loading states, e.g., change a role and see a transient loader while new role is being populated
+- craft better "interstitial" loading states, e.g., change a role and see a transient loader while new role is being populated
 - more visual design and better UX for skeleton loader on the table
-- built a proper `Input`
+- build a proper `Input` component
-- introduced dark mode
+- introduce dark mode
-- built some better feeling layout animations with Framer
+- build some better feeling layout animations with Framer
-- gotten a better mental model of how invalidation works with react-query, I haven't worked with that library very much yet
+- have a better mental model of how invalidation works with react-query, I haven't worked with that library very much yet
-- written unit and a11y tests with vitest
+- write unit and a11y tests with vitest